 The RLA wants a dedicated housing court for landlords and tenants, which must be properly funded by the government.
 It believes this would speed up the system and make it easier for landlords and tenants to seek justice.

 Following the announcement that the government is seeking to reform Section 21 notices, the RLA has sought feedback from landlords.
-It says record numbers have already responded, but if you are not one of them you can respond to the RLA’s survey here.
+It says record numbers have already responded.

 The RLA will use any feedback received when it lobbies the government to ensure landlord interests are protected.